How to Open a Joint Business Bank Account

 To get started, follow these steps:

-3. Choose the right bank.
+- Choose the right bank.
 Selecting the right business bank is essential.
 We’ll break down what to look for in a bit.

-4. Apply.
+- Apply.
 Sit down with your business partner and fill out the bank’s application to request your new joint account.

-Best Joint Business Bank Accounts 2022
+Best Joint Business Bank Accounts 2024

 These are some of the best joint business bank accounts to consider.

-NorthOne N/A $10 / month None Open an account in as little as 3 minutes, Organize your money with envelopes, Make ACH and wire payments from your phone, Integrates with popular business tools
+NorthOne | N/A | $20 / month | None | Open an account in as little as 3 minutes, Organize your money with envelopes, Make ACH and wire payments from your phone, Integrates with popular business tools |

-If you're not certain that one of these banks is right for you, or just want to explore your options, there are dozens of other business banks out there and many will offer joint business accounts.
+If you're not certain that one of these banks is right for you or you just want to explore your options, there are dozens of other business banks out there and many will offer joint business accounts.
 Whenever you're opening a new bank account it's in your best interest to shop around and compare different options.
 You might find a bank offering better rates, lower fees, or services that better suit your company's needs.
 Taking the time to compare multiple options can result in big benefits for your company.

 What Do You Need to Open a Joint Checking Account?